cameronseppi/cameronseppi/README.md

 ## About Me

-I am a Full-Stack Software Engineer with a passion for building people-centric products.

 - 🎓 Currently pursuing a B.S. in Computer Science at Utah Valley University
 - 🌐 Check out my [personal website](https://cameronseppi.com) for more information